Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Introduction

 \subsection{Previous work}

-The configuration model was introduced by \citet{Bollobas1980} to sample a uniformly random graph with a given degree sequence.
-For a discussion of the configuration model and proofs of standard results, we refer the reader to \cite[Chapter 7]{hofstadRandomGraphsComplex2017}.
+The configuration model was introduced by \citet{bollobasProbabilisticProofAsymptotic1980} to sample a uniformly random undirected graph with a given degree sequence.
+(For a discussion of the configuration model and proofs of standard results, we refer the reader to \cite[Chapter 7]{hofstadRandomGraphsComplex2017}.)

-Most results on the configuration model are obtained for models with a deterministic degree sequence.
-The phase transition for the undirected setting was shown in \cite{molloyCriticalPointRandom1995, Molloy1998, Janson2009}.
-The law of component sizes at criticality and in the critical window were obtained by \citet{Riordan2012} under the assumption that the degrees are bounded.
-Dhara, van der Hofstad, van Leeuwaarden and Sen showed convergence of the size and surplus edges in the critical window with a finite third moment \cite{Dhara2017} and in the heavy-tailed regime \cite{Dhara2020}.
-Bhamidi, Dhara, van der Hofstad and Sen obtained metric space convergence in the critical window in \cite{Bhamidi2020}, a result that the authors later improved to a stronger topology in \cite{Bhamidi2020Glmb}.
+Most results on the configuration model are proved for models with a deterministic degree sequence.
+The phase transition for the undirected setting was shown in \cite{molloyCriticalPointRandom1995, molloySizeGiantComponent1998, jansonNewApproachGiant2009}.
+The law of component sizes at criticality and in the critical window were obtained by \citet{riordanPhaseTransitionConfiguration2012} under the assumption that the degrees are bounded.
+Dhara, van der Hofstad, van Leeuwaarden and Sen showed convergence of the size and surplus edges in the critical window with a finite third moment \cite{dharaCriticalWindowConfiguration2017} and in the heavy-tailed regime \cite{dharaHeavytailedConfigurationModels2020}.
+Bhamidi, Dhara, van der Hofstad and Sen obtained metric space convergence in the critical window in \cite{bhamidiUniversalityCriticalHeavytailed2020}, a result that the authors later improved to a stronger topology in \cite{bhamidiGlobalLowerMassbound2020}.

-Configuration models with a random degree sequence are considered in \cite{josephComponentSizesCritical2014}, \cite{conchon--kerjanStableGraphMetric2020}, and \cite{Donderwinkel2021heightprocess}. \citet{josephComponentSizesCritical2014} showed convergence of the component sizes and surpluses of the large components under rescaling at criticality, both for degree distributions with finite third moments and for the heavy-tailed regime. \citet{conchon--kerjanStableGraphMetric2020} show Gromov-Hausdorff-Prokhorov convergence at criticality in these two regimes.
-The results in \cite{conchon--kerjanStableGraphMetric2020} in the heavy-tailed regime are extended to the critical window by D. \cite{Donderwinkel2021heightprocess}.
-Our techniques are closely related to the techniques introduced in \cite{conchon--kerjanStableGraphMetric2020}.
+Configuration models with a random degree sequence are considered in \cite{josephComponentSizesCritical2014}, \cite{conchon--kerjanStableGraphMetric2021}, and \cite{Donderwinkel2021heightprocess}. \citet{josephComponentSizesCritical2014} showed convergence of the component sizes and surpluses of the large components under rescaling at criticality, both for degree distributions with finite third moments and for the heavy-tailed regime. \citet{conchon--kerjanStableGraphMetric2021} show Gromov-Hausdorff-Prokhorov convergence of the rescaled components ordered by decreasing size at criticality in these two regimes.
+The results in \cite{conchon--kerjanStableGraphMetric2021} in the heavy-tailed regime are extended to the critical window by the first author in \cite{Donderwinkel2021heightprocess}.
+Our techniques are closely related to the techniques introduced in \cite{conchon--kerjanStableGraphMetric2021}.